 For providers in this guide, we tell you how your money's protected – it's up to you whether you want to take the risk of a big bank that's holding your money going under.

-Some of the apps below allow you to invest the cash they put away in collective investments called funds.
+The apps below also allow you to invest the cash they put away in collective investments called funds.
 This can be tempting if you want the possibility of growing your money faster, but it's important to understand that investing is risky – you'll be subject to market fluctuations, and if your investments do badly you could lose money.

 This is why, as a rule of thumb, you should be looking to invest in funds or shares for at least five years – enough time to ride out any bumps in the stock market that might see you make a loss.
 If you can't invest for this long, it may be best to avoid it altogether.

 Autosaving apps are an easy way to get into the savings habit, but they generally offer little or no interest.
 Plus money left sitting in an autosave wallet may not have the strongest protection (see point 2 above).

 So unless you've chosen to invest, we'd suggest that every few months you move the money out into a normal top savings account (or at least check if a better rate is available) to get the best possible returns.

 Once you've gotten a feel for how much you can put away each month, it's also worth considering a regular savings account – these pay the highest interest on smaller sums.